 How to Manage Customer Feedback

-Many businesses make the mistake of just relying on Google Sheets documents.
-While it’s a useful management system when you have only a few customers, it’s not reliable as your business grows.
-While you can use different Excel or Google Sheets tabs for each type of feedback, all that data will soon become pretty overwhelming and hard to manage.
+Many businesses make the mistake of simply relying on Google Sheets documents.
+While it’s a useful management system when you have only a few customers, it’s unreliable as your business grows.
+While you can use different Excel or Google Sheets tabs for each type of feedback, all that data will soon become overwhelming and hard to manage.

-Besides that, you should also consider implementing relevant tags on the messaging platforms you use to collect feedback.
+Besides that, consider implementing relevant tags on the messaging platforms you use to collect feedback.
 That makes it easy to filter customer communications and find specific discussions where certain issues or suggestions were mentioned.

 How to Best Use Customer Feedback